Ahmed Rashad Abdel-khalik: Career

-Abdel-khalik worked briefly at the National Bank of Egypt and at Cairo University, before moving to U.S.A. for his graduate studies at Indiana University.
-He interrupted his studies to join the University of North Carolina at Charlotte as an instructor in economics (1967 - 1969).
+Abdel-khalik worked briefly at the National Bank of Egypt and at Cairo University, before moving to the U.S. for his graduate studies at Indiana University.
+He interrupted his studies to join the University of North Carolina at Charlotte as an instructor in economics (1967–1969).
 He joined Columbia University as an assistant professor after completing his Ph.D.

-In 1975, Abdel-khalik joined Duke University as an associate professor then the University of Florida as the Walter J. Matherly Professor in 1977, and later holding an appointment as Graduate Research Professor from 1980 till 2001.
-During his term at University of Florida, Abdel-Khalik was the Director of the Accounting Research Center from 1977 till 2000.
+In 1975, Abdel-khalik joined Duke University as an associate professor, then the University of Florida as the Walter J. Matherly Professor in 1977, and later held an appointment as graduate research professor from 1980 till 2001.
+During his term at University of Florida, Abdel-Khalik was the director of the Accounting Research Center from 1977 till 2000.

-In 2000, he was appointed by University of Illinois at Urbana-Champaign as a professor of Accountancy and Director of the V. K. Zimmerman Center for International Education and Research in Accounting.
+In 2000, he was appointed by University of Illinois at Urbana-Champaign as a professor of accountancy and director of the V. K. Zimmerman Center for International Education and Research in Accounting.
 The Zimmerman Center sponsors The International Journal of Accounting and The Illinois International Accounting Symposium.
 He became the V. K. Zimmerman Professor of International Accounting in 2012.